kettle-rb/kettle-test/.junie/guidelines.md

 Quick start
 1) bundle install
-2) K_SOUP_COV_FORMATTERS="xml,rcov,lcov,json" bin/rspec (generates coverage reports in coverage/ in the specified formats, only choose the formats you need)
-3) Optional local HTML coverage report: K_SOUP_COV_FORMATTERS="html" bin/rspec (generates HTML coverage report in coverage/ - but this is too verbose for AI, so Junie should use one of the more terse formats, like rcov, lcov, or json)
+2) K_SOUP_COV_FORMATTERS="json" bin/rspec (generates a JSON coverage report with both line and branch data in coverage/.
+Use this single format.)
-4) Static analysis: bundle exec rake rubocop_gradual:check && bundle exec rake reek
+3) Static analysis: bundle exec rake rubocop_gradual:check && bundle exec rake reek

 Notes
 - ALWAYS Run bundle exec rake rubocop_gradual:autocorrect as the final step before completing a task, to lint and autocorrect any remaining issues.
 Then if there are new lint failures, attempt to correct them manually.
 - NEVER run vanilla rubocop, as it won't handle the linting config properly.
 Always run rubocop_gradual:autocorrect or rubocop_gradual.
-- NEVER consider backwards compatibility when adding new features or refactoring existing code, as this library is in the design phase, and is still an alpha release.
 - Running only a subset of specs is supported but in order to bypass the hard failure due to coverage thresholds, you need to run with K_SOUP_COV_MIN_HARD=false.
 - When adding code that writes to STDOUT, remember most specs silence output unless tagged with :check_output or DEBUG=true.
+- Completion criteria after changes: Only consider your change “done” when the relevant examples pass, as verified by .rspec_status.
+Do not rely on STDOUT impressions; consult .rspec_status (and example IDs) to confirm green results for the affected files/examples.
+If you ran a subset, re-run the full suite before finalizing to restore coverage thresholds.
+- Coverage reports: NEVER review the HTML report.
+Use JSON (preferred), XML, LCOV, or RCOV.
+For this project, always run tests with K_SOUP_COV_FORMATTERS set to "json".
+- Do NOT modify .envrc in tasks; when running tests locally or in scripts, manually prefix each run, e.g.: K_SOUP_COV_FORMATTERS="json" bin/rspec
 - For all the kettle-soup-cover options, see .envrc and find the K_SOUP_COV_* env vars.